mboros1/InfiniteCorridor/CODE_IMPROVEMENTS.md

 - Each adapter:
   - Calls the provider API to get raw text.
   - Uses `parseRoomFlavorResponseText()` to parse/validate.
+  - If parse/validation fails, attempts one “repair pass” (send issues + prior JSON back to the provider) and re-parses.
-  - Logs the error (with an error code) and falls back via `createFallbackResponse()` if parsing/validation fails.
+  - Falls back via `createFallbackResponse()` if repair also fails.

 **Tests**
 - `src/ai/__tests__/utils.test.ts` covers: